Constitution and By-Laws

 Article V - Voting Rights

-Article VI - Officers
+Article VI – National Officers

-The business and affairs of the Fellowship shall be managed by a Board of Directors, also referred to herein as the Executive Committee, of up to nine (9) in number, but no fewer than (5) in number.
-All elected officers shall serve as Board of Director members.
-The Board shall exercise all of the powers of the Fellowship except those that are conferred upon affiliated members.
 A majority of the Executive Committee shall constitute a quorum, and the act of a majority of the Executive Committee at a duly called meeting at which a quorum is present shall be the act of the Board of Directors.
 All regular and special meetings of the Executive Committee (Board of Directors) shall be held at such times and places as may be designated by the Board.
-Notice of all Board of Director Meetings must be delivered to each Board member at least fourteen (14) days in advance of any such meeting.
+Notice of all Board of Directors Meetings must be delivered to each Board member at least fourteen (14) days in advance of any such meeting.

 B. List of Officers